 Congenital bronchiectasis may occur due to a genetic defect such as occurs in cystic fibrosis.
 Usually, the disease Alpha-1 antiprotease (alpha 1- antitrypsin) deficiency results in emphysema, but bronchiectasis can occur as well in this condition.
 An embryologic defect in the airway cilia, so-called immotile cilia syndrome, is another cause of bronchiectasis and is often associated with situs inversus, in which the major organs are in a reversed position (for example, the heart is on the right).

-Lung infections in children may ultimately lead to lung destruction and bronchiectasis later in life.
+Lung infections in children, especially pertussis, may ultimately lead to lung destruction and bronchiectasis later in life.
 Therefore prevention is an important part of treatment, which includes adequate immunizations and avoiding secondhand smoke and other toxic fumes.

 Bronchiectasis is characterized by an increased amount of sputum production (mucus produced and coughed up from the lung), recurrent infections, and gradual loss of lung function leading to shortness of breath.